Join our newsletter!

 Here is what No Filter is about.

-Jinx has loved photography for a while and she’s really good at it.
-She likes it because it’s like real life but she’s able to make it perfect.
-She’s using her late father’s camera and she takes photos for almost everyone in her small town of Greenbelt.
-Because of that it makes her a bit of a local celebrity.
-One day when she’s editing up some new photo’s, she sees something in the background that wasn’t there before.
-It’s a shadow that she was positive wasn’t there when took the picture.
-Even though the shadow is too dark hazy to figure out what it is, she realizes it almost looks like a figure.
-Soon Jinx notices even more unsettling and that’s when she takes a new picture the shadow is always there and it’s slowly moving closer to the camera.
+Jinx has loved photography for a while, and she’s good at it.
+She likes it because it’s like real life, but she’s able to make it perfect.
+She’s using her late father’s camera, and she takes photos for almost everyone in her small town of Greenbelt.
+Because of that, it makes a bit of a local celebrity.
+One day, when she’s editing up some new photos, she sees something in the background that wasn’t there before.
+It’s a shadow that she was positive wasn’t there when she took the picture.
+Even though the shadow is too dark and hazy to figure out what it is, she realizes it almost looks like a figure.
+Soon, Jinx notices something even more unsettling, and that’s when she takes a new picture; the shadow is always there, and it’s slowly moving closer to the camera.

 Amazon | Bookshop